MatthiasNickles/diff-SAT/README.md

 isn't provided in form of multiple part cost-terms differentiable against one parameter variable each, delSAT needs to be called with `--solverarg partDerivComplete true` and without switch `-mse`.

-Probabilities (or more generally: parameter or measured variables) can also be associated with entire rules; how this can be done is explained in more detail in the second document linked under [References](#references).
+Probabilities (or more generally: parameter or measured variables) can also be associated with entire rules.
 The basic syntax pattern for probabilistic ground rules is

     aux:- l1, l2, ..., not h.
     h :- l1, l2, ..., not aux.
     _pr_(aux, 10000-pr).

 where `aux` is a fresh symbol, `pr` is the desired probability (multiplied with 10000) of rule `h :- l1, l2, ...` and the `l1` etc are literals.

+More details on this can be found in the second document linked under [References](#references).

+How to associate probabilities with entire clauses in SAT mode can be found further below in README.md under "Probabilistic clauses for DIMACS CNF (PCNF)".

 Measured and parameter atoms don't need to overlap, as shown in the following logic program.
 Example (2):